 Alopecia Barbae is a type of Alopecia Areata, its full name being Alopecia Areata Barbae.
 It refers to hair loss that appears in patches on the areas of beard and moustache and affects only facial hair in men.
 Alopecia Barbae can occur around the cheek, neck, mouth and chin area.
 The empty patch appears smooth and round and is accompanied by a tingling or burning sensation.
 It is the most common form of alopecia areata and it affects 2% of males between the ages of 30-40.

-Losing Beard Hair, is it Normal?
+Is Losing Beard Hair Normal?

 Each hair follicle follows its own cycle of growth, resting and falling phase.
 Therefore, it is normal to lose beard hair.
 When a particular hair follicle enters its resting phase, it falls out leading to a new hair growth.
 Due to this natural cycle, it is normal to lose a few strands of hair on a daily basis.
 If you are experiencing hair loss from your beard in clumps and there is no new hair growth, then it can be a cause of worry and you may be undergoing Alopecia Barbae.